amidaware/trmm-docs/docs/functions/api.md

 Please note that using an API key will bypass 2fa authentication.

+Please also note that since Tactical RMM follows [Semantic Versioning](https://semver.org/), until we reach a 1.0.0 release, the API is considered unstable and may change at anytime.

 When creating the key you'll need to choose a user, which will reflect what permissions the key has based on the user's role.

 Navigate to **Settings > Global Settings > API Keys** to generate a key.